 Central Catholic is constantly looking to improve its prevention of, and response to emergency situations.
 Each month, the school will rehearse fire and/or lockdown drills.
 Students are expected to cooperate and be attentive to all directions during all drills and certainly all emergency situations.
-If an emergency were to occur, parents will be updated via the voicemail system, email, and social media sites.
+If an emergency were to occur, parents will be updated via the voice-mail system, e-mail, and social media sites.
 Due to our urban location, it is vital that parents do NOT come to the school during a school emergency.
 Family reunification will be conducted in an orderly manner with the help of emergency personnel.

-Hairstyle Facial Hair Compliance Reciprocal Students Electronic Devices Emergency Preparedness

-Extracurricular Activity Eligibility Extracurricular Activity Eligibility The school sets attendance and participation requirements for school activities.
-Students must attend Exchange of Money at least four class periods in order to participate, practice or attend any school activity on that da Failure to meet and maintain the standards of academics, attendance, punctuality, and discipline ma Fighting affect participation in sports and activities.
-Students assigned academic or disciplinary ineligibility may not participate or practice in any school activities.
+Extracurricular Activity Eligibility

+The school sets attendance and participation requirements for school activities.
+Students must attend at least four class periods in order to participate, practice, or attend any school activity on that day.
+Failure to meet and maintain the standards of academics, attendance, punctuality, and discipline may affect participation in sports and activities.
+Students assigned academic or disciplinary ineligibility may not attend any school-sponsored activities.
 A student assigned disciplinary ineligibility may not attend any school-sponsored activities.
-See page 15 for academic and pages 34-38 for disci- Threats of Violence plinary ineligibility, reinstatement, and participation policies.
-Field Trips Exchange of Money Students are not permitted to exchange currency or to buy or sell merchandise anywhere on school Fire Alarm property.
-Students are not permitted to solicit money from other students anywhere on school premises without explicit approval of Assistant Principal of Student Affairs.
-Fund-Raising Fighting and Threats of Violence Fund Raising, cont.
+See page 12 for academic and pages 36-40 for disciplinary ineligibility, reinstatement, and participation policies.

+Exchange of Money

+Students are not permitted to exchange currency or to buy or sell merchandise anywhere on school property.
+Students are not permitted to solicit money from other students anywhere on school premises without the explicit approval of the Assistant Principal of Student Affairs.

+Fighting and Threats of Violence

 Fighting, instigating a fight, or threatening others will not be tolerated.
+The first offense will result in suspension; a second offense may result in immediate expulsion.
+If threatened by another, the student should immediately inform a school official.

+Field Trips

-The first offense will result suspension; a second offense may result in immediate expulsion.
-If threatened by another, the stude Funeral Arrangements should immediately inform a school official.
-Games/Gambling Field Trips Students participating in a field trip or off-campus, class-related educational program are required to General Courtesy have parental permission and conform to the Central Catholic dress code.
-For walking tours, stude may wear tennis shoes.
-Guidelines for overnight or extended school trips are on pages 32-33.
-Fire Alarm
+Students participating in a field trip or off-campus, class-related educational program are required to have parental permission and conform to the Central Catholic dress code.
+For walking tours, students may wear tennis shoes.
+Guidelines for overnight or extended school trips are on pages 35-36.

+Electronic Devices

+Emergency Preparedness

+Extracurricular Activity Eligibility

+Exchange of Money

+Fighting

+Threats of Violence

+Field Trips